 This test should be done on a 20mm or as close as possible edge, and in a half crimp grip.
 You'll be doing a 7 second hang, followed by a 3 second rest, and repeating that until failure.
-Log the time (in seconds) INCLUDING the time spent resting.
-You can use THIS TIMER to better keep on track while hanging:
+Log the time (in seconds).

+You can use this timer to better keep on track while hanging..